Cervical cancer Cervix surgery & treatment Dr Jérémie Zeitoun · Surgeon Paris 8th

 Sentinel lymph node

-A question about the type of operation that applies to you?
-I explain everything during a consultation.
+A question about which type of operation concerns you?
+I'll explain everything during a consultation — or call the office directly for a first discussion.

 Cervical cancer does not necessarily mean